o3bvv/python-object-extractor/README.rst

-The primary use case of this tool is to allow views of a web app's backend to stay organized and conforming to DRY principle while at the same time to be deployed to serverless computing platforms like AWS Lambda, GCP functions, Azure Functions, etc with minimal weight and dependencies installation time.
+The primary use case of this tool is to allow views of a web app's backend to stay organized and conforming to DRY principle while at the same time to be able to be deployed to serverless computing platforms like AWS Lambda, GCP functions, Azure Functions, etc with minimal weight and dependencies' installation time.

 Any other use cases are welcome as well.